Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Two-Timescale Hierarchical RRM Problem Formulation

-Furthermore, constraint \eqref{ave_rate} is the link capacity constraint which denotes the physical layer constraint on the average data rate of each link.
-Finally, constraint (\ref{Theta_feas_cond}) guarantees that the chosen physical layer control policy be feasible.
+Furthermore, constraint \eqref{ave_rate} is the capacity constraint on each link that denotes the physical layer limitation on the average data rate of each link.
+Finally, constraint \eqref{equ: PHY feasibility set} is the feasibility constraint for the DTX control and link scheduling variables (i.e., $ \boldsymbol{q} $ and $ \boldsymbol{\rho} $).

+Note that in the above problem formulation, there is a tight coupling between different control variables, and hence, we need to optimise them jointly.
+For example, the network layer control variables (including flow control and routing) and the physical layer control variables (including the DTX control and link scheduling) cannot be optimised independently.
+Moreover, for fixed network layer controls, there is a coupling between the DTX time-sharing and link scheduling controls, and even for fixed DTX time-sharing control, the link scheduling variables for different subframes of a superframe are still coupled together.

+It should be noted that although the application focused on in this paper is flexible backhaul, the proposed model can be utilised in a broader range of scenarios, including conventional HetNets (i.e., with full backhaul connection), relay networks, D2D networks, cellular networks with inbound backhaul and multi-hop cellular networks.
+Moreover, the proposed two-timescale design and solution techniques (which will be presented later) can also be adapted to various applications to give a highly scalable and practical RRM design. }}